-Observables sensitive to the single forward production of quarkonium states, as well as the ones for forward light vector mesons~\cite{Anikin:2009bf,Anikin:2011sa,Besse:2013muy,Bolognino:2018rhb,Celiberto:2019slj,Bolognino:2021niq} and forward Drell--Yan pairs\tcite{Motyka:2014lya,Brzeminski:2016lwh,Celiberto:2018muu}, are useful tools extensively scan intersection kinematic corners between the TMD and the high-energy dynamics.
-Studies given in Refs.\tcite{Bolognino:2018rhb,Bolognino:2021niq} unambiguously pointed out that spin-dependent distributions for the single forward electroproduction of a $\rho$~meson at HERA and the EIC give us a peerless opportunity to access the content and properties of low-$x$ gluons in the proton.
+Observables sensitive to the single forward production of quarkonium states, as well as those for forward light vector mesons~\cite{Anikin:2009bf,Anikin:2011sa,Besse:2013muy,Bolognino:2018rhb,Celiberto:2019slj,Bolognino:2021niq} and forward Drell--Yan pairs\tcite{Motyka:2014lya,Brzeminski:2016lwh,Celiberto:2018muu}, are useful tools extensively scan intersection kinematic corners between the \ac{TMD} and the high-energy dynamics.
+Studies given in Refs.\tcite{Bolognino:2018rhb,Bolognino:2021niq} unambiguously pointed out that spin-dependent distributions for the single forward electroproduction of a $\rho$~meson at HERA and the \ac{EIC} give us a flawless opportunity to access the content and properties of low-$x$ gluons in the proton.
 There, transverse-momentum factorized cross sections are sensitive to the scattering of color dipoles with a small transverse distance.
 Contrariwise, forward detections of excited states, like $\psi(2S)$ and $\Yps(2S)$ quarkonia, might probe dipoles with larger transverse sizes\tcite{Suzuki:2000az,Cepila:2019skb,Hentschinski:2020yfm}, thus calling for a low-$|\vec p_T|$ improvement of the pure small-$x$ picture.

 Quarkonium emissions at low transverse momenta in lepton-hadron and hadron-hadron collisions give us a faultless chance to perform 3D reconstructions of the nucleon content by means of \emph{transverse-momentum-dependent} gluon densities\tcite{Mulders:2000sh,Meissner:2007rx,Lorce:2013pza,Boer:2016xqr}.
 We refer to Refs.\tcite{DAlesio:2019qpk,Boer:2020bbd,Bacchetta:2018ivt,Boer:2021ehu,DAlesio:2021yws,DAlesio:2023qyo,Boer:2023zit,denDunnen:2014kjo,Boer:2016bfj,Lansberg:2017dzg,Scarpa:2019fol,DAlesio:2020eqo} for recent phenomenological advancements.
-The validity of TMD factorization in presence of quarkonium detections was recently questioned via a Soft and Collinear Effective Theory (SCET) \cite{Echevarria:2019ynx,Fleming:2019pzj}, and then evaluated for di-jet and heavy-meson pair emissions in lepton-proton reactions\tcite{delCastillo:2020omr}.
-A SCET approach turn out to be useful to access jet fragmenting functions, a basic ingredient to study quarkonia inside jets\tcite{Procura:2009vm,Baumgart:2014upa,Bain:2016clc,Bain:2016rrv,Bain:2017wvk}.
+The validity of TMD factorization in presence of quarkonium detections was recently questioned via a \ac{SCET} \cite{Echevarria:2019ynx,Fleming:2019pzj}, and then evaluated for di-jet and heavy-meson pair tags in lepton-proton reactions\tcite{delCastillo:2020omr}.
+A SCET approach turns out to be useful to access jet fragmenting functions, a basic ingredient to study quarkonia inside jets\tcite{Procura:2009vm,Baumgart:2014upa,Bain:2016clc,Bain:2016rrv,Bain:2017wvk}.
 Quarkonium TMD distributions were recently investigated in Ref.\tcite{Echevarria:2020qjk}.